akostrik/general-culture/docker.md

   + macvlan: allows to assign a MAC address to a container, making it appear as a physical device on your network
   + none: isolates a container from the host and other containers
   + third-party network plugins
+* several types of networks:
+  + Bridge: A bridge network is the default network type when you install Docker.
+It allows containers to communicate with each other and the host machine, but provides no access to the outside world.
+  + Host: A host network uses the host machine's network stack and provides no isolation between the host and the container.
+  + Overlay: An overlay network allows containers running on different Docker hosts to communicate with each other.
+  + Macvlan: A Macvlan network allows a container to have its own IP address on the same subnet as the host machine.
 * using the host network
   + a standalone containers binds directly to port 80 to the Docker host's network
   + as if the nginx were running directly on the host, by the host networking driver